NC State Extension Publications

 Skip to Special Considerations for Broadcast Seeding

 Broadcast seeding often results in uneven seed placement in the soil, which results in uneven emergence and stands.
-Seeds may be placed as deep as 3 to 4 inches, where many seeds will germinate but will not emerge through the soil surface.
+Seeds may be placed as deep as 3 to 4 inches, where many seeds will germinate but not emerge through the soil surface.
 Other seeds may be placed very shallow or on the soil surface.
 These seeds often do not survive due to dry soil or winter damage.
 The uneven stands from broadcasting often result in lower yields compared with drilling.
-Uneven seed depth and reduced yields are especially problematic when incorporation is done with a disk.
+Uneven seed depth and reduced yields are especially problematic when incorporated with a disk.
 Most growers who have been successful with broadcast seeding use a special implement (such as a Dyna-Drive) that allows tillage to a specified depth.
-Because plant establishment potential is reduced when seed placement is not uniform, seeding rates should be increased for broadcast seeding.
-Increase broadcast seeding rates by 30 to 35 percent over drilled seeding rates.
+Because plant establishment potential is reduced and seed placement is not uniform, seeding rates should be increased for broadcast seeding.
+Increase broadcast seeding rates by 30% to 35% percent over drilled seeding rates.

 Soil Fertility